george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 For more details see the [`pyboard.py` documentation](https://docs.micropython.org/en/latest/reference/pyboard.py.html).

-Note: MicroPython doesn't currently support any mechanism to interact with the filesystem other than via the REPL, so under the covers `pyboard.py` just interacts with the REPL like a human does rather than having a proper API for interacting with the filesystem.
+Note: MicroPython doesn't currently support any mechanism to interact with the filesystem other than via the REPL, so under the covers `pyboard.py` just interacts with the REPL as a human does rather than having a proper API for interacting with the filesystem.
 This makes things a bit hacky, e.g `ampy` issue [#64](https://github.com/scientifichackers/ampy/issues/64) shows a typical consequence of this.

 ampy
 ----